ivanlukomskiy/chrono-capture/readme.md

 - telegram channelId
 - set the time when you want images to be sent
 - optionally, add an invite link so it will show a QR code to join the channel while running
-- confirm that it works by clicking on "send test message".
+- Click "send test message".
+You will need to grant camera permissions

 Hang the phone somewhere and click "start".